AydenSwain/startup/notes.md

 ## Route 53
 When I was creating new records for the domain when I was finally approved to get one.
 I needed to create two type A records, which they are by default.
 One for the exact url ex: `domain.click`, and one for all subdomains ex: `*.domain.click`.

+## Caddy
+* Used as a proxy server, a point between the internet and the server
+* Provides security through LetsEncrypt, allowing for HTTPS
+* Allows us to take advantage of free software that does a good job at taking in web requests
+* It can recieve any request on port `:80` because it's the default for all HTTP trafic.
+But if you want the cirtificates from LetsEncrypt, you need to give it a domain name to wait for.
+That way it can establish HTTPS

 # Default notes
 [My startup - Simon](https://simon.cs260.click)